lukecbutler/lukecbutler/README.md

 ## Beyond Code
-In my free time, you can find me **long-distance backpacking**, where I've completed multiple section hikes on the Appalachain Trail.
+In my free time, you can find me long-distance backpacking, where I've completed multiple section hikes on the Appalachain Trail.

 ---